PMHern1993/AI-Final-Project/wordle-v2/wordle-v2/wordle/readme.txt

         --> For example, letter "T" was was found at posiion 1 among the experts 3 times across 5 experts
     - After all 10 run for each expert in the crowd, a consensus solution is determine based on the agreement matrix

+11/11: The final game has been implemented with the GA/WoC algorithm fully melded in.
+It is currently printing out a heatmap with statistics
+       and running the user side game after that is closed out.
+It is run in the same way that is originally stated, python -m wordle in the
+       AI-Final-Project\wordle-v2\wordle-v2 pathing.